3rd Special Operations Squadron: World War I

-Organized in France in April 1918, the Photographic Section No. 1 processed aerial photographs taken by flying units working with the I Corps (American) and the French 38th Army Corps, 5 April–November 1918.
+Organized in France in 4 April 1918, the Photographic Section No. 1 processed aerial photographs taken by flying units working with the I Corps Observation Group and the French 38th Army Corps, 5 April–November 1918.

 Inter-war years

+After moving back to the United States in June of 1919, the unit was demobilized in July.

-The 1st Photographic Section, from September 1919 until becoming the 3rd Observation Squadron on 1 June 1937, processed aerial photography of associated observation squadrons in Texas.
+In September 1919 the unit was organized as the 1st Photographic Section, assigned to the 1st Wing and then the 1st Surveillance Group, where they processed aerial photography for associated observation squadrons in Texas until becoming the 3rd Observation Squadron on June 1, 1937.

 World War II

-At Langley Field, Virginia, the squadron engaged in aerial observation work with the Coast Artillery School until April 1942.
+At Langley Field, Virginia, the squadron engaged in aerial observation work attached to the Coast Artillery School using Bell P-39 Airacobras until April 1942.
 It supported ground forces on maneuvers during 1942, and served as a training and demonstration unit January 1943 – February 1944.
-The squadron was not manned or equipped, 1 Mar – 2 July 1944.
+The squadron was not manned or equipped, 1 Mar – 2 July 1944, and was disbanded in July.

 Strategic Reconnaissance

-Activated again in May 1952 under Strategic Air Command as part of its global reconnaissance mission.
+Activated again in 28 May 1952 under Strategic Air Command as part of its global reconnaissance mission and known as the 3rd Strategic Reconnaissance Squadron.
 The squadron did not receive its first aircraft until 1 July 1953, when it immediately began familiarization training, followed by in-flight refueling training in February 1954.
 It received Boeing RB-47E Stratojet aircraft in March 1954, and conducted its first long-range mission (6 planes to Alaska for 10 days) in May 1954.
 The squadron deployed at RAF Upper Heyford, England, 14 September – 3 November 1954.
 Some of these flights were mounted from Thule in Greenland and probed deep into the heart of the Soviet Union, taking a photographic and radar recording of the route attacking SAC bombers would follow to reach their targets.
 Flights which involved penetrating mainland Russia were termed SENSINT (Sensitive Intelligence) missions.
 One RB-47 even managed to fly 450 miles inland and photograph the city of Igarka in Siberia.
 It photographed numerous Air Force bases and American cities, 1954–1958, and participated regularly in SAC exercises.
 Missions flown on a reduced scale after February 1958 when events showed the vulnerability of the RB-47 to Soviet air defenses and the development of the U-2 aircraft.
-Became non-operational, 15 April – 1 July 1958. when it inactivated.
+It slowly became non-operational between 15 April – 1 July 1958 until inactivation in July of 1958.